oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 In order to mount the file share as a persistent volume, we have provided a configuration file `pv.yaml`.
 You can find it in your output directory.
 The following content is an example that uses the value `0730-weblogic-1597391432` as "shareName", `0730azure-secret` as "secretName", and the persistent volume name is `0730-azurefile-1597391432`.

-We will use the initial StorageClasses `azurefile`.
+We will use the storage class `azurefile`.
 If you want to create a new class, follow this document [Create a storage class](https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv#create-a-storage-class).
 For more information, see the page [Storage options for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-storage#storage-classes).

 ```yaml
 apiVersion: v1